-The Associate Vice-Chancellor of Strategic Communication or designee will review and revise the text of the Rave emergency messages as necessary, and then transmit the notification containing the notice to the college community.
-The content of the message will not contain confidential information, such as a victim's name, but will contain the information appropriate to assist members of the Riverside Community College District in preventing similar incidents.
+The Vice Chancellor of Strategic Communications and Institutional Advancement or designee will review and revise the text of the Rave emergency messages as necessary, and then transmit the notification containing the notice to the college community.
+The content of the message will not contain confidential information, such as a victim's name, but will contain the information appropriate to assist members of the Riverside

+Community College District in preventing similar incidents.
 A Rave notification will not be transmitted if it is deemed that the notification will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

-At the direction of the Chancellor, Vice-Chancellor of Business Services, Associate ViceChancellor of Strategic Communication and/or the Director of Risk Management, Rave notices will only be sent to members of the RCCD community associated with locations or institutions at which it is deemed there is a serious or continuing threat to students, faculty or staff.
+At the direction of the Chancellor, Rave notices will only be sent to member of the RCCD community associated with locations or institutions at which it is deemed there is a serious or continuing threat to students, faculty or staff.
 Updates about any case resulting in a criminal case will be distributed as deemed appropriate.